griffio/griffio.github.io/_posts/2026-04-12-More-SqlDelight-Modules-Supporting-Extensions-With-PostgreSql.md

 A module is a way to extend a dialect with extra grammar for new types and syntax.

-It can be as simple as a new type resolver implementation to declare functions but also more complicated type resolution of grammar rules.
+It can be as simple as a new type resolver implementation to declare additional functions but also more complicated type resolution of grammar rules.

 The module can be used from a local gradle module or released as a jar dependency.

-A module could be as simple as adding some missing functions that you need to a new TypeResolver implementation.

 Modules are chained together by delegation, so that, if one module cannot resolve a function it calls the previous module in the chain (without any knowledge of that module).